PlayEveryWare/eos_plugin_for_unity/docs/dev_env/Ubuntu_Development_Environment.md

 sudo passwd sudo
 ```

-Next, update and upgrade the packages already installed:
+Next, update and _upgrade_ the packages already installed:

 ```bash
 sudo apt-get update
 sudo apt-get upgrade -y
 ```

-Then install the `build-essential` package - it's a collection of tools that are commonly used in software development.
+Then, install the `build-essential` package - it's a collection of tools that are commonly used in software development.
 It includes `git`, but does not install `git-lfs`, which is why that is included:

 ```bash
 sudo apt-get install build-essential -y
 ```

-#### Optional:
+### Optional:

 Set up a shared folder between Linux and Windows.
 Follow these instructions: [https://linuxhint.com/shared\_folders\_hypver-v\_ubuntu\_guest/](https://linuxhint.com/shared_folders_hypver-v_ubuntu_guest/)